What is the Epilogue of a Book? Just One More Thing…

-An epilogue is a section of writing at the end of a book that takes place outside of the setting, perspective, or frame of the story.
+The epilogue of a book is a section of writing at the end that takes place outside of the setting, perspective, or frame of the story.
 It’s often intended to provide closure and resolution by explaining what happens after the main narrative arc has come to an end.
 As it’s in the main body of the text, the epilogue is still part of the story.

-In this article, we’ll get our hands dirty and reveal everything you need to know about epilogues, including examples and tips for writing them, courtesy of some of Reedsy’s top editors.
-Just be warned — there will be spoilers aplenty.
+In this article, we’ll reveal everything you need to know about epilogues, including examples and tips for writing them, courtesy of some of Reedsy’s top editors.
 But first, let’s kick things off with a crucial distinction...

 On the other hand, an afterword addresses how the book came to be, the inspiration for the story, the journey of its development, etc. Sometimes it’s written by the author, and sometimes it’s written by a public figure with some connection to the story or subject matter, but it’s never part of the story itself.

-An epilogue might allude to what happens after the story’s end, which can be particularly satisfying if the lead-up has been full of suspense — like, editor Lourdes Venard puts it: “if the characters have faced dangers or an upheaval to their life.”
+The epilogue of a book might allude to what happens after the story’s end, which can be particularly satisfying if the lead-up has been full of suspense — like, editor Lourdes Venard puts it: “if the characters have faced dangers or an upheaval to their life.”
 This doesn’t mean you have to wrap the story up with a Happily-Ever-After bow — just give the reader a chance to let go of the breath they’d been holding during your high-stakes finale.

 In this sense, an epilogue provides a glimpse of the world and the book's characters once the dust has settled.
 Such an epilogue doesn’t have to give answers and even much in terms of clarity, but it can end the story with a powerful suggestion of the continued existence of this fictional world.